One place for your family's records

 Wholekin vs ERP

-ERP (Enterprise Resource Planning) is the best operational analogy: a core system that keeps entities, transactions, records, and processes legible across a complex environment.
+ERP (Enterprise Resource Planning) is the other operational analogy: one place that keeps the records, transactions, and processes of a complex setup connected.

 What makes that category valuable 01